 Having the leash attachment close to the neck still has the same pros and cons: while the better neck circumference of this harness provides a better steering power and control, the harness still turns and puts some (although less) pressure on the lower neck when the dog pulls.

 To summarize, I really appreciate that OneTigris went back to the designer board and come up with these changes.
 The new version is a better fit which is the most important factor for a harness.

 You can buy all their products on their website.
 You can also find sizing examples, videos and detailed descriptions of each product on their website.
-Be sure to check the sizing on their website since I do not have that for the newer version just yet!
+Don't forget to check back on their sizing chart since they keep comiong out with sizes to fit tiny and large dogs as well.

 Many of you asked Mia's measurements to better understand the different products’ fit.
 Your best chance of finding a good fitting gear is always to measure (and remeasure) your dog.
 Even we grab the measuring tape before getting a new product - even though we tested a lot of them, and have a good feeling of her size by now.

 I share her measurements below, but don't go ahead and order the same size just because your dog is similar to Mia ;)

 • Widest chest circumference (where the most harness would have the chest strap): 25-26 inches (63-65 cm)

 • Neck circumference for collars: 15-16 inches (38-40 cm)